LMACS Seminar Syllabus

 Attendance and Make-Up Work Policy

-Although LMACS does not have a formal attendance policy, class attendance is essential and will be heavily factored into the class participation grade.
+Class attendance is essential and heavily impacts course grades, particularly Do Nows and Exit Tickets, which cannot be made up!
 When students miss class, they cannot learn.
 In the case of absences, it is the student’s responsibility to collect missed assignments.
 Students can either refer to the class website for assignments or see me upon return to school.
 Copies of most assignments will be available in the hanging file in the classroom.
 All missed work must be made up promptly.
 Per school policy, no work will be accepted beyond five (5) school days past the original due date.

 Late Work Policy